Happy-Ferret/neje-ui/README.md

 # Contribution
 Improvements to the codebase and pull requests are encouraged.
-And any ideas are also welcomed.
+Also any ideas including attractive demos are welcomed.